 The Foundation classroom is organised to allow children to explore and learn securely and safely.

 Equipment and resources are clearly labelled and accessible to children and there are areas where they can be active or quiet.
-Each class has an outdoor area which the children can access during their continuous provision.
+Each class has access to an outdoor area.
 Being outdoors offers children the opportunity to learn in different ways, using various resources, that help support their development in all 7 areas of learning.
 It provides an environment in which children can explore, use their senses and be physically active and exuberant.